flaf/miscellaneous/puppet/modules/network/README.md

 strings.
 Each string in this array is a line of comment just above the interface settings in the file `/etc/network/interfaces`.

+The `final_comment` key is an non-empty string to add a comment line just at the end of the interface definition.
+For instance, the key can be useful with a Proxmox server to define the comment of an interface in the Proxmox WebUI.

+The `in_networks` key allows to indicate the networks in which the interface is located.
+For instance, this key is required if you want to add static routes via the `routes` key where you just set the names of routes defined in the networks from the `in_networks` key (in the `inventory_networks` hash).

 **Remark:** bonding and bridging are allowed.